Black Chana: Uses, Benefits, Side Effects By Dr. Rajeev Singh

 Children should eat black chana under the guidance of their elders to avoid overeating.
 Also, black chana should be consumed in moderation by the elderly to avoid stomach problems.

-There is a lack of data on the interaction of black chana with drugs.
+There is a lack of data on the interaction of black chana with medicines.
 If you are on medication or treatment for a particular disease condition, talk to your healthcare provider about the possible interaction of the treatment with other foods and medicines.

-Black chana can be an excellent addition to everyday diet due to its high nutritional value.
-Other potential uses of black chana may include lowering diabetes, avoiding the risk of heart diseases, weight management and maintaining proper gut health.3 However, before using black chana against any health condition, talk to your healthcare provider and get a proper diagnosis.
+Black chana can be an excellent addition to an everyday diet due to its high nutritional value.
+Other potential uses of black chana may include lowering diabetes, avoiding the risk of heart diseases, weight management and maintaining proper gut health3.
+However, before using black chana against any health condition, talk to your healthcare provider and get a proper diagnosis.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.